Depression during pregnancy

 How safe are antidepressants during pregnancy?

-- Serotonin and norepinephrine reuptake inhibitors (also called SNRIs), like duloxetine (Cymbalta®)
+- Serotonin and norepinephrine reuptake inhibitors (also called SNRIs), like duloxetine (Cymbalta®) and venlafaxine (Effexor XR®)

 Some research says certain antidepressants may cause a baby to be irritable or have feeding trouble.
-These research studies haven’t been confirmed by more research, so we don’t know for sure if the medicines do cause these kinds of problems.
+These studies haven’t been confirmed by more research, so we don’t know for sure if the medicines do cause these kinds of problems.
 More research is needed.

 What do you need to know about St. John’s wort to treat depression?